Five-year FAA bill clears U.S. House, boosting flights into Washington, D.C.

 DCA flights

-Six no votes in the House came from members from Virginia who opposed a provision adding flights to Washington National, also called DCA.
+Many no votes in the House — and all in the Senate — came from members representing the states adjacent to Washington, D.C., who tried to remove a provision adding flights to Washington National, also called DCA.

 “I’m deeply concerned about the provisions that would aggravate dangerous conditions at National Airport,” Beyer said Tuesday.
 “I cannot support a bill that hurts my constituents, disrespects all the elected leaders from Virginia, Maryland and D.C., and directly harms our airport and the passengers who use it.”